-The Foundation provides funds to Northwest-Shoals Community College for scholarships in accordance with the mission statement of the Foundation.
-These funds totaled \$266,583 for the year ended March 31, 2023 and are included in program expenses in the accompanying statement of activities.
+The Foundation provides funds to Northwest Shoals Community College for scholarships in accordance with the mission statement of the Foundation.
+These funds totaled \$200,173 for the year ended March 31, 2024 and are included in program expenses in the accompanying statement of activities.

 The Foundation is run and managed by personnel that is employed of the College.
 The College pays the salary and benefits of the employee on the Foundation's behalf.
 The College also provides office space and utilities to the Foundation.
-For the year ended March 31, 2023, salary and related payroll expenses of \$50,775 and occupancy expense of \$2,400 were recognized.
-The offset was recorded as in-kind contributions.
+For the year ended March 31, 2024, salary and related payroll expenses of \$52,806 and occupancy expense of \$2,400 were recognized.
+The offset was recorded as contributed non-financial assets.